 To address the question of whether lanthanides and actinides are transition metals, it's crucial to define what constitutes a transition metal.
 The generally accepted definition emphasizes that transition metals have incomplete d orbitals in at least one of their commonly occurring oxidation states.
 This incomplete filling is responsible for many of the characteristic properties of transition metals, such as variable oxidation states, the formation of colored compounds, and catalytic activity.

-On the flip side, the question of whether lanthanides and actinides are transition metals is nuanced.
+That said, the question of whether lanthanides and actinides are transition metals is nuanced.
 Some argue that since these elements do not have partially filled d orbitals in their common oxidation states, they should not be classified as transition metals.
 They are often referred to as inner transition metals to distinguish them from the d-block transition metals.

 Yet, there's a counterargument.
 Some scientists argue that the definition of transition metals should be broadened to include elements that have partially filled d or f orbitals in any of their oxidation states, regardless of how common those oxidation states are.
 Under this broader definition, some lanthanides and actinides could be considered transition metals.
 Here's one way to look at it: cerium (Ce) can exist in the +4 oxidation state, and in this state, it has a partially filled 4f orbital.
-Similarly, several actinides exhibit multiple oxidation states, some of which may involve partially filled 5f orbitals No workaround needed..
+Similarly, several actinides exhibit multiple oxidation states, some of which may involve partially filled 5f orbitals.

 Trends and Latest Developments